 DEATH OF ALL: If the entire party dies, then the game ends.
 If the party's fame is sufficient, it is recorded in the Hall of Fame.
-Nowit's time to create some new characters and try again cient time to actually mix the potions.
+Now it's time to create some new characters and try again!

 ABOUT ALCHEMY